StoryTime,

 StoryTime Prototype

 Our prototype was designed to be used on a tablet device.
 We used a combination of Sketch and InVision to create the prototype.
-Click here to preview the live prototype.

 Final Presentation